saket2508/React-SQL-Editor/README.md

-# Atlan Frontend Challenge Task
+# React & Typescript SQL Editor

 An SQL Editor built on React and Typescript.